It all started with a recent trip down to Lafayette, LA to spend the day with mobile home park mogul Chris Rood.

 Also, depending on the concrete thickness, size, material costs and labor, you’re looking at spending anywhere from $3,500 to $8,000 for one parking pad.

-Septic systems is what holds the raw sewage from the campers visiting a park.
+Septic systems are what holds the raw sewage from the campers visiting a park.

 Costs to install can range from $5,000 to over $20,000 which include: